ehblackman/Well-Path-GUI/README.md

 This package creates a file browser GUI in which you can select and import a well database in the form of multiple csv files.
 These csv files are then used to create pandas dataframes.
 These dataframes are manipulated, cleaned and standardised.

-Once the daraframes are prepped, several calculations take place by a number of functions.
-The primary purpose is to calculate downwell samples such as DST fluid analyses with x, y and z data.
+Once the dataframes are prepped, several calculations take place by a number of functions.
+The primary purpose is to provide downwell samples such as DST fluid analyses with x, y and z data.
+This is done for all well paths, regardless of trajectory.

 This enables samples to be plotted in 3D space, without needing to plot the well trajectory in which the sample was derived.
 The same functions are also applied to geological formation tops.